A Posteriori Error Estimate and Adaptivity for QM/MM Models of Crystalline Defects: QM/MM Coupling for Crystalline Defects

 \subsubsection{The QM site potential}

 We consider the site potential to be a collection of mappings $V_{\ell}:(\R^d)^{\L-\ell}\rightarrow\R$, which represent the energy distributed to each atomic site.
-We make the following assumptions on the regularity and locality of the site potentials, which has been justified for some basic quantum mechanic models \cite{chen18,chen16,chen19tb, co2020}.
+For technical reasons we make the following assumptions on the regularity and locality of the site potentials, which has been justified for some basic quantum mechanic models \cite{chen18,chen16,chen19tb, co2020}, but we emphasize that it is not a universally valid assumption.